Published Jun 10, 2022

 What is Mold?

 Molds are a form of fungus.
 They flourish in warm, moist, humid environments, indoors and out.
-They propagate by producing tiny spores, smaller than breadcrumbs, which float through the air in search of new homes.
+They grow and propagate by producing tiny spores, smaller than breadcrumbs, which float through the air in search of new homes.

 What Are the Types of Molds?